yash0224/yash0224/README.md

   </a>
 </p>

-I am an undergrad student, passionate in Full Stack Development.
+Passionate undergraduate student specializing in Full Stack Development, with a keen interest in building dynamic and responsive web applications.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">